athertahir/deep-learning-time-series-forecasting/chapter_12/Lab10.md

     an RMSE of 6.93 births, meaning that the best performing ETS model is not skillful on this problem.
 We can unpack the configuration of the best performing model as follows:

-ˆ Trend: Multiplicative
+- Trend: Multiplicative

-ˆ Damped: False
+- Damped: False

-ˆ Seasonal: None
+- Seasonal: None

-ˆ Seasonal Periods: None
+- Seasonal Periods: None

-ˆ Box-Cox Transform: True
+- Box-Cox Transform: True

-ˆ Remove Bias: True
+- Remove Bias: True

     What is surprising is that a model that assumed an multiplicative trend performed better than one that didn’t.
 We would not know that this is the case unless we threw out assumptions